cametumbling/menu-code-test-react/README.md

 -   To constrain scope to passing the acceptance tests, menu and order editing functionality are not live.
 -   Things got a bit messy when I started implementing the conditions, so everything around the Diners needs to be refactored and made more robust to avoid errors.
--   I've not finished implementing the clear-order functionality, items are clearing from the UI only now
+-   I've not finished implementing the clear-order functionality, items are clearing from the UI only now.
 -   The test provided is several years old, perhaps to mimic a real environment, and some tinkering with babel/webpack/etc. was required to get testing packages set up.
 I wanted to utilize two technologies mentioned for this role (react-testing-library and CSS-in-JS, in this case styled-components), but unfortunately realized a bit late that additional troubleshooting would be required to get them to play well together.
 I left a failing test in to demonstrate the issue with the way in which s-c passes props.
 More testing is definitely needed and I apologize for this shortcoming.

 ## Next Steps